Diets and Timetables

 This page covers how and when we publish information about the date, time and location of your exams.

 May main exam diet

 The May main exam timetable has now been published.

 Personalised Examination Timetable: https://www.ed.ac.uk/timetabling-examinations/exams/personalised-examination-timetable

-Students who believe that extenuating circumstances exist which prevent them from sitting an examination in the scheduled time or venue should contact their Personal Tutor and Student Support Team.
+Students who believe that religious reasons or participation in elite-level sport prevent them from sitting an examination at the scheduled time should contact their Personal Tutor or Student Adviser.
 Their case is considered by the relevant Dean and Student Administration in consultation with the Convener of the Board of Examiners.
-Examples of extenuating circumstances are: religious observance; elite participation where students are representing their country at national or international level.
-Travel arrangements, early departure during the semester, holidays, learning adjustments (under regulation 19 above), etc. do not constitute extenuating circumstances.
-(Assessment Regulation 25.2).
+Further information regarding flexibility which may be offered to students taking part in elite-level sport is provided in the Performance Sport Policy:

 - As examinations may be scheduled at any time during the semester, it is a student's responsibility to be available throughout the semester, including the whole of the examination diet.
 Occasionally assessments may need to be rescheduled with very little notice.
 If special circumstances mean that a student is unavailable for the rescheduled assessment, Boards of Examiners may consider using an alternative method to assess the relevant learning outcomes (Assessment Regulation 17.3).

 - Other than online assessment, students are not allowed to sit examinations away from Edinburgh (Assessment Regulation 25.5)